hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine.html.markdown

 * `principal_id` - The Principal ID for the Service Principal associated with the Managed Service Identity of this Virtual Machine.

 -> You can access the Principal ID via `${azurerm_virtual_machine.example.identity.0.principal_id}`

+### Timeouts

+~> **Note:** Custom Timeouts are available [as an opt-in Beta in version 1.43 of the Azure Provider](/docs/providers/azurerm/guides/2.0-beta.html) and will be enabled by default in version 2.0 of the Azure Provider.

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+* `create` - (Defaults to 60 minutes) Used when creating the Virtual Machine.
+* `update` - (Defaults to 60 minutes) Used when updating the Virtual Machine.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Virtual Machine.
+* `delete` - (Defaults to 60 minutes) Used when deleting the Virtual Machine.

 ## Import